jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 This is much easier to understand through an example.
 Let's say we have a `Maybe` of an `Int`, and we want to double the value inside it and return another `Maybe` type.
-We can do something like this:
+Since the `Maybe` type is a functor, we can simply call the `fmap` operator.
 ```
 ghci> (\i -> i * 2) <$> (Just 2)
 Just 4
 ```
-Since the `Maybe` type is a functor, we can simply call the `fmap` operator.
 Much better than manually unwrapping the `Maybe` and doing the repackaging ourselves!
-This is a trivial example but you can imagine much more complicated containers with a lot of hidden state that would be infeasible to handle manually.
+This is a trivial example but you can imagine much more complicated versions of `f` with a lot of hidden state that would be impractical to handle manually.

 So for our parser, given a function and `parserA`, we need to apply the function to the output of `parserA` and return a new parser `parserB`.
 ```haskell